Generic Name: methadone (METH-a-done)

 Methadone solution is a narcotic (opioid) medicine.
 It works by acting in the brain and nervous system.

 - you are allergic to any ingredient in methadone solution

 - you have slow, shallow, or difficult breathing

-- you have high levels of carbon dioxide in the blood (hypercapnia or hypercarbia) or severe lung problems (eg, severe asthma), or you are having an asthma attack
+- you have severe lung problems (eg, severe asthma) or high levels of carbon dioxide in the blood (hypercapnia or hypercarbia), or if you are having an asthma attack

 - you have narrowing of the stomach or bowels or known or suspected stomach or bowel blockage (eg, paralytic ileus)

-- you are taking asenapine, mixed agonist/antagonist pain medicines (eg, buprenorphine, butorphanol, nalbuphine, pentazocine), nilotinib, tetrabenazine, or sodium oxybate (GHB)
+- you are taking asenapine, buprenorphine, a mixed agonist/antagonist pain medicine (eg, butorphanol, nalbuphine, pentazocine), nilotinib, tetrabenazine, or sodium oxybate (GHB)

 Contact your doctor or health care provider right away if any of these apply to you.